4site-interactive-studios/engrid/reference-materials/docs/rememberme.md

 **RememberMe Configuration**

-If configured, engrid-scripts will embed a 'RememberMe' opt-in checkbox that, if checked, will save the user's form details (address, name, email, etc) into a cookie and restore it whenever that user returns to an EN form.
+If configured, engrid will embed a 'RememberMe' opt-in checkbox that, if checked, will save the user's form details (address, name, email, etc) into a cookie and restore it whenever that user returns to an EN form.
 If details are saved and being auto-filled, instead of a 'RememberMe' opt-in checkbox, a 'Clear Autofill' link is shown that the use can click to make it 'forget' their details.

 ---